 Prosecutors, legal scholars back appeal in murder case

-ST. LOUIS (AP) _ Dozens of legal ethics scholars and prosecutors have joined an effort get a new trial for a man serving a life sentence for murder in Missouri.
+ST. LOUIS – Dozens of legal ethics scholars and prosecutors have joined an effort get a new trial for a man serving a life sentence for murder in Missouri.

 A brief filed last week by 106 scholars, including law professors from Stanford and Harvard, supports St. Louis Circuit Attorney Kimberly Gardner’s effort to get a new trial for Lamar Johnson, who was convicted in a 1994 murder related to a drug dispute.
 Thirty-four prosecutors also filed a brief in support of the effort to get Johnson a new trial.